 The casing overall feels quite premium for this pricepoint.
 It is made of spandex and nylon mix and weighs only 208 grams.
 This is pretty light considering how large and heavy other plastic VR sets can get.

 There’s also a textured metal button on the top, and its placement is quite comfortable.
 This set comes with adjustable straps, which can take quite some time to adjust for your face.
 Personally, I struggled a lot in determining the right size for my head.

 The quality of both the casing, as well as the straps, is quite good, although it can experience some wear and tear over time.

 Most VR sets have a 100 field of view, but Mi VR Play is limited to just 75.
 The lens is also impressive.
 They are an anti-reflective optical-grade aspheric lens.

 Are they comfortable to use?

 As the headset is quite light, it is very comfortable, even for prolonged use.
 The inside of this headset is very spacious.
 For people who wear glasses, they might not even need to remove their glasses.
 But for other people, the spacious room may feel just a little bit annoying.

-Obviously, Mi VR Play Headset is not comparable to other high-end Vr sets.
+Obviously, Xiaomi Mi VR Play Headset is not comparable to other high-end Vr sets.
 But for a cardboard-based VR, it does its job quite well.
 It is aimed at making people develop an interest in mobile VR, and for this price point, it does just that.

 Check out the video below to watch the review of Mi VR Play Headset!